aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `image_type` - (Optional, Available in 1.145.0+) The image type, instead of `platform`.
 This field cannot be modified.
 One of `AliyunLinux`, `AliyunLinux3`, `AliyunLinux3Arm64`, `AliyunLinuxUEFI`, `CentOS`, `Windows`,`WindowsCore`,`AliyunLinux Qboot`,`ContainerOS`.
 If you select `Windows` or `WindowsCore`, the `passord` is required.
 * `runtime_name` - (Optional, ForceNew, Available in 1.145.0+) The runtime name of containers.
 If not set, the cluster runtime will be used as the node pool runtime.
 If you select another container runtime, see [Comparison of Docker, containerd, and Sandboxed-Container](https://www.alibabacloud.com/help/doc-detail/160313.htm).
 * `runtime_version` - (Optional, ForceNew, Available in 1.145.0+) The runtime version of containers.
 If not set, the cluster runtime will be used as the node pool runtime.
+* `deployment_set_id` - (Optional, ForceNew, Available in 1.149.0+) The deployment set of node pool.
+Specify the deploymentSet to ensure that the nodes in the node pool can be distributed on different physical machines.

 #### tags